virusseq/submission-service/README.md

 # Data Submission Service

 This service acts as a wrapper around the [@overture-stack/lyric](https://github.com/overture-stack/lyric) package, enabling efficient handling and management of data submissions.
-It adapts Lyric's functionality to meet VirusSeq's requirements, ensuring reliable data submission and data management
+It adapts Lyric's functionality to meet iMicroSeq's requirements, ensuring reliable data submission and data management

 ## Service Dependencies